Itangalo/MsWordVersioning/README.md

 * setVersionLog: Marks the selected section as the change log (by inserting a bookmark), which means that new log messages will be added there.
 Works better if a section is selected, than if nothing is selected.
 * changeExportFolder: Prompts you for a name for the folder to use for exports.
 No folder name (default) means that the folder will have the same name as the document.
 * about: Displays a link leading to the project page on GitHub (here).

+## Extra information for tech people

+* Version number is saved as a document property, which can be edited through the relevant settings in Word.
+* The change log is found using a bookmark, which can be changed manually through the relevant settings in Word.
+* The interface language is detected through the application setting.
+Additional translations can be easily added -- look at the end of the script file.